How Limited Ingredient Dog & Cat Food Can Help Manage Pet Allergies

 Not all Limited Ingredient Diet (LID) food is grain-free, why is this?

 Not all grains are naturally bad or harmful for companion animals.
-Some grains such as rice, oats and quinoa are easily digested by some dogs and cats.
+Some ancient grains such as rice, oats and quinoa are easily digested by some dogs and cats.

 Once I switch my pet to a new allergy friendly food how long should I wait before I expect results?